Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Purple bell vine can grow in full sun or partial shade.
 They prefer afternoon shade, so an eastern exposure or anywhere in your garden that gets only morning sun is perfect.
 Give them rich, loamy well-drained soil.
 Keep the soil moist, about 1 inch of water per week.
 Fertilize with a slow release fertilizer or you can use a liquid fertilizer once a month.
 Whichever fertilizer you use, make sure that it is formulated for flowering plants.

 Balanced fertilizers such as 10-10-10 don’t have enough phosphorous (the middle number) in them.
 Phosphorous helps plants produce flowers.
 The first number is the amount of nitrogen.
 Nitrogen helps plants produce leaves.
 That’s why fertilizer for your lawn usually has high nitrogen.
 If you put that fertilizer in your flower garden, your plants will grow to gigantic sizes but won’t have any or very few flowers.
-That happened to me once when my neighbor splashed his lawn fertilizer into my garden!
+That happened to me once when my neighbor splashed his lawn fertilizer into my flower garden!

 Be sure to give your vines something to climb on, usually a trellis, but you can use anything.
 I grow a lot of my vines on the ugly chain link fence that surrounds my backyard.
 That chain link fence is how the neighbor’s lawn fertilizer got into my garden.